verifa/ansible-katas/9-handlers/README.md

 So far we have built our playbooks with tasks, and they always run sequentially in a playbook from top to bottom.
 Handlers are also just normal tasks, with the key difference that they do not run by default.
 They can be notified by other tasks and doing so will trigger them to run after the normal tasks are done.
 In other words, handlers are conditionally triggered tasks.

-A common use case for handlers is writing a handler that is responsible for restarting a service.
-This handler can then be notified from tasks that would benefit from a restart, such as a task that modifies some configuration on that service, which could look something like this:

-*TODO: insert example picture here*

 ## exercise

 1. Take a look at our `playbook.yml`